-Christina Aguilera performs her hit single "Beautiful" at "CNN Heroes: An All-Star Tribute."
+Christina Aguilera performed her hit single "Beautiful" at "CNN Heroes: An All-Star Tribute."

-Liz McCartney, dedicated to helping survivors of Hurricane Katrina rebuild their homes, was named 2008 CNN Hero of the Year.
+Liz McCartney, dedicated to helping survivors of Hurricane Katrina rebuild their homes, has been named the 2008 CNN Hero of the Year.

 McCartney, who will receive $100,000 to continue her work just outside New Orleans, was selected from among the top 10 CNN Heroes after six weeks of online voting at CNN.com.
 More than 1 million votes were cast.

-"To the country and the world, I ask you to please join us," said McCartney, of St. Bernard Parish, Louisiana.
+"To the country and the world, I ask you to please join us," McCartney said.
 "Together we can continue to rebuild families' homes and lives. ...
 If you join us, we'll be unstoppable."

-Hosted by CNN's Anderson Cooper, "CNN Heroes: An All-Star Tribute" featured musical performances by Aguilera, Keys and Legend.
+Hosted by CNN's Anderson Cooper, "CNN Heroes: An All-Star Tribute" features moving musical performances by Aguilera, Keys and Legend.
+Watch a preview of the show, including Aguilera's performance »

 All three performances echoed the spirit of the CNN Heroes campaign, which salutes everyday people accomplishing extraordinary things in their communities and beyond.